Obraz (organization)

-Obraz (Образ; fully the Fatherland Front "Obraz", Отачаствени покрет "Образ", lit. 'cheek') is a far-right political organization in Serbia.
+Obraz (Образ; fully the Fatherland Front "Obraz", Отачаствени покрет "Образ", lit. 'icon') is a far-right political organization in Serbia.
 The Constitutional Court of Serbia banned Obraz in 2012, although it shortly after re-registered under a similar name.

 The organization is classified as clero-fascist by several organizations and government institutions, including the government of the Serbian province of Vojvodina and the Serbian Ministry of Interior.
 On 12 June 2012 Obraz was officially banned by the Constitutional Court of Serbia.
 While swearing allegiance to the Serbian nation and to the Serbian Orthodox religion, Obraz is committed to a struggle against those groups which it views as enemies of the Orthodox Serbian people, such as "Zionists (which they also include Kabbalists, Manichaeists, Freemasons and Illuminati as part of the wider Judeo-Masonic conspiracy theory), Ustashe (mainly Croatian nationalists), Muslim extremists (mainly Bosniak nationalists), Albanian terrorists (mainly Albanian nationalists), false pacifists (mainly human rights activists and NGOs in Serbia), political partisans, sectarians (religious sects), perverts (which they include pedophiles and the LGBT population), drug addicts and criminals (mainly Serbian mafia)".
 The movement's ideology is mainly influenced by Nikolaj Velimirović, Dimitrije Ljotić and the Yugoslav National Movement Zbor.